- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - The blood marker thyroglobulin (for the diagnosis of papillary thyroid cancer) may or may not be produced by these poorly differentiated thyroid cancers

-- Genetic mutations more common and more variable than the above more classical diagnosis of papillary thyroid cancers
+- Genetic mutations are more common and more variable than the above mentioned more classical diagnosis of papillary thyroid cancers.
+These genetic mutations are usually multiple and may include TERT, p53, in combination with BRAF mutation.
+BRAF mutation, in and of itself is not an important genetic event.

 - -Can be more clinically aggressive than the more common diagnosis of papillary thyroid cancer (conventional and follicular variant of papillary thyroid cancer)